 Keeping up with watering your garden can be a challenge.
 Vacations, busy schedules, and changing weather conditions can all leave flowers, veggies, and shrubs thirsty.
 But install one of the best drip irrigation systems, which are sold in kits containing all you need, and you’ll solve this common problem.
 Drip irrigation is a system of hoses, nozzles, sprinklers, and tubes that deliver the proper amount of water to each plant, which helps you avoid both under- and overwatering.

-When set to a timer, the best drip irrigation systems water automatically, and they’re easy to install and maintain.
+When set to a timer, the best drip irrigation kits water automatically, and they’re easy to install and maintain.
 You’ll even find drip irrigation systems geared toward different types of gardens.
 Keep reading to learn how these worry-free watering systems work and why the following products rank as best in class:

 - BEST FOR CONTAINERS: Orbit Micro Watering Drip Kit